hirosystems/chainhook/docs/how-to-guides/how-to-use-chainhook-with-stacks.md

 # Use chainhook with Stacks

 The following guide helps you define predicates to use chainhook with Stacks.
 The predicates are specified based on `if-this` , `then-that` constructs.
-You can use the following example definition and [run the chainhook as a service using stacks](run-chainhook-as-a-service-using-stacks.md).

 ## `if_this` specifications

 The current `stacks` predicates support the following `if_this` constructs:

-Get any transaction matching a given `txid` mandatory argument admits:
+Get any transaction matching a given `txid` mandatory argument
+admits:
 - 32 bytes hex encoded type.

 Example: